 Beedle stressed the importance of growing your business internationally making connections in many markets.
 Under the international communications department, their focus includes corporate communications where they work towards market shaping, acquisition shaping and keeping their products sold.
 Through PR efforts, they enhance visibility, reputation and maintaining their image within international markets.
 It is also important to enhance the brands’ image and strengthen a political profile within internal and external audiences.

 A crisis is inevitable in business.
 Northrup Grumman handles a crisis by maintaining the image of responsibility within the company.
 They make sure relationships with stakeholders are strong.
 How you handle a crisis determines the maturity of the company.

 Media Relations -> Brand Advertising ->Trade Publications

 The PR Department raises the companies profile and continues to uplift the brands’ image.
 Their goal is to move public opinion to more product.
-The compare effort all leads into moving the brand forward.
+The effort all leads into moving the brand forward.
 Whatever mode of communication they release, they want to be able to prove what they are saying using more than words.
-Strategies of brand marketing include web communication, social media (Twitter, SnapChat), executive visibility, government relations, corporate hospitality, industry leadership, trade shows, speaking engagements, education outreach, internal branding, and emphasis on employee communication.
-Their crisis plans are drilled by being first to respond during a crisis and coordinating with the other departments to make sure everyone is one the same page.
+Strategies of brand marketing include web communication, social media (Twitter, SnapChat), executive visibility, government relations, corporate hospitality, industry leadership, trade shows, speaking engagements, education outreach, internal branding and emphasis on employee communication.
+Their crisis plans are drilled by being first to respond during a crisis and coordinating with the other departments to make sure everyone is on the same page.
 No one works separately despite being divided into different offices.